 The Latent Tuberculosis Infection Task Force aims to raise the profile of programmatic management of LTBI particularly in low incidence countries, including monitoring and evaluation of implemented activities, as well as promoting research.

 The HIV/TB Task Force advises WHO at all levels on intensifying the HIV/TB response in order to reduce new HIV-related TB infections, and eliminating HIV-associated TB deaths in high TB and HIV burden countries and concentrated HIV epidemic settings.

 STAG-TB provides objective, ongoing technical and strategic advice to WHO related to TB care and control.
 STAG-TB’s objectives are to provide the Director-General, through the Stop TB Department, an independent evaluation of the strategic, scientific, and technical aspects of WHO’s TB activities, review progress and challenges in WHO’s TB-related core functions, review and make recommendations on committees and working groups, and make recommendations on WHO’s TB activity priorities.

-The Task Force was established in June 2006 and includes experts in TB epidemiology, representatives from major technical and financial partners, and representatives from countries with a high burden of TB.
+The WHO Global Task Force on TB Impact Measurement was established in June 2006 and includes experts in TB epidemiology, representatives from major technical and financial partners, and representatives from countries with a high burden of TB.

 A Task Force for new drug policy development was established to advise and contribute to the development of a strategic plan to develop new policy recommendations for the treatment of TB taking into account recent advances in drug development, and prepare for optimal uptake of new TB drugs in programmatic conditions.

 Emma Thompson, the British actress and Mayor of London’s TB Ambassador, speaking out on the importance of joining WHO and its partners to end tuberculosis, which kills over 4,000 people each day.